-Concerns Over Phosphorus Mitigation.
+Concerns Over Phosphorus Mitigation

 Since FY2004, Interior appropriations laws have conditioned funding for the Modified Water Deliveries Project based on meeting state water quality standards.
 Funds appropriated in the laws and any prior laws for Mod Waters would be provided unless administrators of four federal departments/agencies (Secretary of the Interior, Secretary of the Army, Administrator of the EPA, and the Attorney General) indicate in their joint report that water entering the A.R.M.
 Loxahatchee National Wildlife Refuge and Everglades National Park do not meet state water quality standards, and the House and Senate Committees on Appropriations respond in writing disapproving the further expenditure of funds.
 These provisions were enacted based on concerns regarding a Florida state law (Chapter 2003-12, enacted on May 20, 2003) that amended the Everglades Forever Act of 1994 (Florida Statutes §373.4592) by authorizing a new plan to mitigate phosphorus pollution in the Everglades.
 Phosphorus is one of the primary water pollutants in the Everglades and a primary cause for ecosystem degradation.
 Provisions conditioning funds on the achievement of water quality standards were included in the FY2008 appropriations law.
-The FY2009 request did not contain these provisions.
+It appears that these provisions would remain in effect under the Continuing Appropriations Resolution, 2009.
+The Bush Administration's FY2009 request did not contain these provisions.